 What is an omnidirectional microphone?
 An omnidirectional microphone is equally sensitive to sound from all directions.
-Omni mics works on the pressure principle, which means only one side of their diaphragms is open to sound pressure.
-Sound pressure is scalar, so it’s only the intensity (not the angle) of sound that causes a mic signal.
+Omni mics work on the pressure principle, which means only one side of their diaphragms is open to sound pressure.
+Sound pressure is scalar, so it's only the intensity (not the angle) of sound that causes a mic signal.

 For more information on the omnidirectional microphone polar pattern, please check out my article What Is An Omnidirectional Microphone?
 (Polar Pattern + Mic Examples).

 What are condenser microphones best used for?
 Condenser microphones are best used when accurate sound capture is required.
-Condenser mics, when compared to dynamic mics, generally have a flatter, more extended frequency responses, more consistent polar responses, and higher sensitivity, resulting in closer representations of sound.
+Condenser mics, when compared to dynamic mics, generally have flatter, more extended frequency responses, more consistent polar responses, and higher sensitivity, resulting in closer representations of sound.